nadavshatz/ember-cli-foundation-sass/README.md

 **Requires at least ember-cli v0.1.2**
 *If you want to use it with ember-cli >=0.0.44, use v0.3.3 of the addon.*

-This addon automates the steps to include SASS with [Foundation 5.4.7](https://github.com/zurb/foundation) into your ember-cli using [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass) as well as simplifying the customization of the settings and which components you want to include.
+This addon automates the steps to include SASS with [Foundation 5.4.7](https://github.com/zurb/foundation) into your ember-cli app using [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass) as well as simplifying the customization of the settings and which components you want to include.

-It also installs [broccoli-clean-css](https://github.com/shinnn/broccoli-clean-css), purely for convinience since it gernally seems to lead to the best minifiaction results: http://goalsmashers.github.io/css-minification-benchmark/.
+It also installs [broccoli-clean-css](https://github.com/shinnn/broccoli-clean-css), purely for convenience since it generally seems to lead to the best minification results: http://goalsmashers.github.io/css-minification-benchmark/.

 ## Usage